Los Angeles Almanac Logo

 Sylmar Juvenile Court 16350 Filbert Street, Sylmar 91342

-In addition, informal juvenile and traffic courts hear juvenile offense cases throughout the Los Angeles County Superior Court system.
+In addition to the Juvenile Justice Courts, informal juvenile and traffic courts hear juvenile offense cases throughout the Los Angeles County Superior Court system.

 The Office of the Public Defender represents approximately 65-70% of minors who charged with offenses in Los Angeles County.
 Others are represented by panel attorneys or attorneys contracted for services in the Eastlake, Compton, Sylmar and Pomona Juvenile Courts.